mossmatters/HybPiper/README.md

 ##Running the pipeline

-HybSeqPipeline is run separately for each sample (single or paired-end sequence reads).
-When HybSeqPipeline generates sequence files from the reads, it does so in a standardized directory heirarchy.
+HybPiper is run separately for each sample (single or paired-end sequence reads).
+When HybPiper generates sequence files from the reads, it does so in a standardized directory heirarchy.
 Many of the post-processing scripts rely on this directory heirarchy, so do not modify it after running the initial pipeline.
 It is a good idea to run the pipeline for each sample from the same directory.
-You will end up with one directory per run of HybSeqPipeline, and some of the later scripts take advantage of this predictable directory structure.
+You will end up with one directory per run of HybPiper, and some of the later scripts take advantage of this predictable directory structure.

 To execute the entire pipeline, create a directory containing the paired-end read files.
 The script `reads_first.py` will create a directory based on the fastq filenames (or use the `--prefix` flag):